 The Dean-on-Call program, providing 24/7 incident response, follow-up, and support for students, is managed out of Peabody Hall, as is the Parent Help Line.
 Parents may contact the Dean-on-Call after hours by calling the University Police at 434.924.7166.

 ODOS staff support a broad range of student groups and organizations.
-Staff members in the Peabody Hall office work with the University's Title IX office to provide support services for any student who has been the victim of sexual or gender-based violence or students who may need the support of a dean for any reason.
+Staff also work with the University's Title IX office to provide support services for any student who has been the victim of sexual or gender-based violence or students who may need the support of a dean for any reason.

 Multicultural Student Support

-A broad array of programming supports Hispanic/Latinx, Native American, and Middle Eastern/Arab students, a growing component of the student body.
+A broad array of programming supports Asian and Asian Pacific American, Hispanic/Latinx, Native American, and Middle Eastern/Arab students, a growing component of the student body.
 Peer Mentor Programs, for example, assist first-year and entering transfer students in these communities on their college transition.

 ODOS staff also manage the Multicultural Student Center, a gathering space for students located on the lower level of Newcomb Hall.